 3. The "wood" underneath the thermofoil is also poor quality and won't hold up over time.

-And it doesn't come at grandma's prices, either.
-But still, the new thermofoil is much more affordable than custom cabinets, and still satisfies with its rich look and durability.
+And it doesn't come at Grandma's prices, either.
+But the new thermofoil is much more affordable than custom cabinets (see more on this, below) and still satisfies with its rich look and durability.

 #4 High-Gloss Lacquered Cabinets

 A nice shine can be eye-catching.
 And spendy.
 About 20 layers of lacquer go on a cabinet for the high-gloss look.
 Ding it or scratch it, and it's costly to repair.

 "It's a multi-step process for repairing them," Polidor says.
 A better option for the same look is high-end thermofoil.
 (See?
 We said there were good thermofoil options!)

 Thermofoil has a finish that's fused to the cabinet and baked on for a more durable exterior.
 And it's way more budget-friendly.
 This option costs $250 to $350 per cabinet, depending on the style, size, and color.
 To have a pro apply lacquer to your cabinets, expect to pay $50 to $100 per linear foot.
 For an average kitchen with 20 linear feet of cabinets, that works out to $1,000 to $2,000.

 Flat paint has that sophisticated, velvety, rich look we all love.

 But keep it in the bedroom.
 It's not kitchen-friendly.
 Flat paint, also known as matte paint, has durability issues.
 It's unstable.
 Try to wipe off one splatter of chili sauce, and you've ruined the paint job.

 About the only place to use flat paint in your kitchen is on the ceiling (unless, of course, you have a reputation for blender or pressure-cooker accidents that reach to the ceiling; then, we suggest takeout).